 Standard Palindrome in PHP

-Replace the value you want of $originalPalindromeToTest with the string you want to check is a palindrome or not.
+Replace $originalPalindromeToTest with the string you want to check:

 <?php